Cyberlorians/Articles/SC-730-Cybersecurity-Business-Professional-Study-Guide.md

 2. Study one domain at a time using the notes below.
 3. For each objective, ask: What would a business user see?
 What should they do?
 What should they avoid?
 When should they report or escalate?
 4. Practice scenario questions, especially emails, unexpected payment requests, lost devices, AI prompts, public Wi-Fi, ransomware, and sensitive data handling.

+Do not memorize only product names.
+SC-730 is more likely to test whether you understand what the control is for.
+For example, know that sensitivity labels classify and protect content, DLP helps prevent inappropriate sharing, MFA reduces account takeover risk, and incident reporting gets suspicious activity to the right team.

 ## Domain 1: Understand Cybersecurity Concepts